Metamodel construction for sensitivity analysis: Introduction

 A lot of work has been done around meta-modelling and sensitivity indices estimation.

 For a complete account on global sensitivity analysis, see for example the book by Saltelli et al.~\cite{Saltellietal}.
 Let us briefly present the context of usual global sensitivity analysis.
 Suppose that we are able to calculate the ouputs $z$ of a model $m$ for $n$ realizations of the input vector $\gX$, such that $z_i = m(\gX_i)$ for $i=1, \ldots, n$.
-Starting from the values $(z_i, \gX_i), i=1, \ldots n$, the objectives of meta-modelling and global sensitivity analysis are to quantify the influence of some subsets of the variables $\gX$ on the output $z$ or are to approximate the function $m$ by what is called a metamodel.
+Starting from the values $(z_i, \gX_i), i=1, \ldots n$, the objectives of meta-modelling and global sensitivity analysis are to approximate the function $m$ by what is called a metamode or are to quantify the influence of some subsets of the variables $\gX$ on the output $z$.
 This metamodel helps to understand the behavior of the model, or allows to speed up future calculation using it in place of the original model $m$.

-In particular when the inputs variables $\gX$ are independent, if $m$ is square integrable, one may consider the classical Hoeffding-Sobol decomposition~\cite{Sobol1993,VdVaart98} that leads to write $m$ according to its ANOVA functionnal expansion:
+In particular when the inputs variables $\gX$ are independent, if $m$ is square integrable, one may consider the classical Hoeffding-Sobol decomposition~\cite{Sobol1993,VdVaart98} that leads to write $m$ according to its ANOVA functional expansion:

 where $\cP$ denotes the set of parts of $\left\{1, \ldots, d\right\}$ with dimension 1 to $d$ and where for all $\gx \in \R^{d}$, $\gx_{v}$ denotes the vector with components $x_{j}$ for $j \in v$.
 The functions $m_v$ are centered and orthogonal in $\bL^{2}(\PX)$ leading to the following decomposition of the variance of $m$: $\Var\left(m(\gx)\right) = \sum_{v}\Var\left(m_{v}(\gx_{v})\right)$.
 The Sobol sensitivity indices, introduced by Sobol~\cite{Sobol1993}, are defined for any group of variables $\gx_v$, $v\in \cP$ by